 Renting is another option

 We understand that purchasing a property can be overwhelming for a lot of people.
 It’s a long-term commitment that comes with a hefty price tag.
 This is why renting a place is another option.
 Another plus point of renting is that you can look for a place that is convenient for you – nearer to public transportation or located in the city.

 But, if you rent a home with friends or strangers, most people think that they will need to compromise on their privacy, but they’re wrong.
 Here are ways you can rent a place without sacrificing your privacy:

 Be sure to always read through the tenancy agreement and negotiate the terms before the commencement of a rental lease.
-Always take your time to fully understand the clauses of the lease period, especially the exit clauses in case of termination of contract.
+Always take your time to fully understand the clauses of the lease period, especially the exit clauses in case your contract is terminated.
 Remember there’s no turning back after signing the deal!

-There you have it – four tips for the LGBTQs and singles to take the big step of securing a property in Singapore.
+There you have it – four tips for LGBT people and singles to take the big step of securing a property in Singapore.
 Happy hunting and good luck!